artielbm/artielbm.github.io/Models/Phantom_II/readme.md

 With these files you can view the moving slow manifold and nullcline in the V-w (omega) plane.
 By default, the two files are set to produce slow bursting with the ER/ATP model (Figure 13, above).
 To see the animation choose View/Toons and read in the animation file from the animator File menu.
 File/Get set can be used to visualize other burst modes.
 You will need to adjust the parameters ttotal, wmin, and wmax to get the right scaling.

-See the xpp documentation for information on how to make animations.
+See the xpp documentation for further information on how to make animations.